-Provision for More Able and Talented (MAT) Students
+Provision for Gifted and Talented Students

-The progress of more able and talented students within the classroom is an integral part of the school's Framework for Teaching.
+The progress of gifted and talented students within the classroom is an integral part of the school's Framework for Teaching.
 Identification of the highest achieving 10% of students comes from Year 6 academic results, triangulated against teacher, pupil and parent referrals and continues to be reviewed every year and after major assessments.
 Our approach is inclusive and aims to foster aspiration.

 There is a common approach across subject departments to meeting the needs of the most able.
 Lead teachers in each department drive improvements in learning using the maxim: 'More / Less / First / Finest'.
 'More' means that students are asked to tackle a greater quantity or complexity of material.
 They should get incrementally 'less' structured tasks towards independent open ended challenges, questions and extension activities.
-More able and talented students are asked to answer 'first' and to lead small groups.
+Gifted and talented students are asked to answer 'first' and to lead small groups.
 Their 'finest' will be the work they can assess themselves against the assessment criteria of the next key stage, widely published in classrooms.